Prahran Arcade: History

 Chapel Street Prahran was a growing inner suburban shopping strip during the 'land boom' of the 1880s, and Mrs Elizabeth Delaney, a rare female property developer, invested in a large arcade building nearly opposite the Prahran Town Hall.
-There was also an hotel upstairs, with about 30 bedrooms looking into the arcade, a large dining room occupying the first floor front, a billiards room and a Turkish Baths.
+There was also an hotel upstairs, with about 30 bedrooms looking into the arcade, a large dining room occupying the first floor front, a billiards room and Victorian Turkish baths.
 It opened with great fanfare on 31st July 1890.

 The architect was George McMullen, who was newly arrived from South Australia, and did not practice much in Melbourne.
 Both he and Mrs Delaney were early victims of the 1890s crash, which soon left much of the arcade untenanted - he was declared insolvent by December 1890, and decamped for WA where he revived his career in the 1900s, and she lost the arcade to the bank within 12 months.
 A contributing factor for the failure was that unlike other arcades which connected shopping streets, this arcade only led to a residential side street.
-An historic photograph probably from the early 1890s shows the restaurant, Turkish Baths and billiard rooms up for lease, as well as 'a few shops cheap', and the National Trust research notes that in the 1890s many shops remained untenanted.
+An historic photograph probably from the early 1890s shows the restaurant, Turkish baths and billiard rooms up for lease, as well as 'a few shops cheap', and the National Trust research notes that in the 1890s many shops remained untenanted.

 From the beginning, the arcade was occupied as much by businesses as retailers.
 Early tenants included Delany and Co., estate agents, the Prahran School of Art, W. Price's oyster saloon and James Wignall's ham shop.
 By the turn of the century, E. J. Dixon and Sons, auctioneers and estate agents, occupied many shopfronts, along with Inchley Brothers' music warehouse.
 Later occupiers included the Theosophical Society (Ibis Lodge) and the Suburban Fuel Men's Association.
 It was revamped as ‘the Centreway’ in the 1920s with new internal shopfronts.